 Online brands such as Lenskart have benefited from such an approach.
 Also consumer studies highlight the changing behavior of the Indian consumer in categories such as clothes, accessories, footwear.
 While, prescription eyewear is still a medical need and its purchase is considered an expense, positioning it as a necessity-plus product or a fashion accessory helps change customer behavior and the way the category is perceived.

 Such an approach is also an effective differentiation strategy; emphasising style, value, comfort and relevance helps separate Titan and Lenskart from discount-heavy local brands and opticians.
 It is also a sign of the market veering towards a more organised set of players where eyewear is chosen by its brand name and not just on the basis of price and prescription.

 India’s eyewear segment, once a near stagnant market, has today been converted into one of the fastest growing retail sectors in the country.
 Titan Eye Plus, which claims around 10-12 per cent in the overall Rs 85 billion market and around 25 per cent of the organised market (around Rs 43 billion) said that the company is targeting around 20 per cent plus growth.

 Lenskart is keen to step up the pace too.
 While it is pushing its offline expansion, Lenskart says it is also looking at ways to enhance customer experience.
 “Ease, engagement and experience are key for the company,’ said Bansal.
 The company says it is committed to making the purchase process easier and more interesting.

 Titan is keen to build its omnichannel retail footprint and innovate with the range of eyewear on offer.
 Due to changing consumption patterns and the digital being a primary medium the company is also investing in digital marketing initiatives along with other ATL media, said Gupta.

-is also expanding its offline footprint by adding 30-40 stores this year to take the total up to 520 stores and believes that the online-offline synergy is beneficial for the customers, she said.
+According to Gupta, around 70 per cent of their online customers are below 30 and its digital campaigns take note of this mix.
+Titan Eye Plus is also expanding its offline footprint by adding 30-40 stores this year to take the total up to 520 stores and believes that the online-offline synergy is beneficial for the customers, she said.